thru-goes-hamilton/Guitabify/README.md

 An approach to use frequency-domain information directly with a CNN could lead to better results as information might be lost while performing MFCC.
 Increasing dataset could improve the results.
 <br><br>

-## Custom CNN model trained on Kaggle dataset
+## Approach 2: Custom CNN model trained on Kaggle dataset
 Example notebook at `transcription_model_attempt2.ipynb`<br>
 Dataset link Locally: `dataset`/`Kaggle Dataset`<br>
 Trained a note classifier with CNN architecture using an acoustic guitar dataset and perform inference on audio file with trained model.